rockingProjects/springboot_demo_task/task/task.md

 - Understand how we specify and implement unit tests.
 - Analyze which test cases correspond to the different steps and execution pathes in the modelled activity.
 - Find and analyze the implemented DAO-Class.
-- Consider that UC-DEMO-002 is not implemented (yet)
+- Consider that UC-DEMO-002 is not implemented (yet).

+Use the existing implementation as a base for the tasks.

-## Task 1: Implement UC-DEMO-001-01
+## Task 1: Implement UC-DEMO-002 (Rest Endpoint)
-Implement exactly as specified:
+Implement exactly as specified in model (see above):

 - REST-Endpoint
+- Needed DTO
+- Call of Activity

+Use the existing implementation as reference.

+## Task 2: Implement UC-DEMO-002-01 (Activity)
+Implement exactly as specified in model (see above):

+- Activity
 - Needed Entity / Enum
-- Activity

 Use the existing implementation as reference.

-## Task 2: Test UC-DEMO-001-01
+## Task 3: Test UC-DEMO-002

 Specify and implement Unit-Tests with following test cases:

- - testSuccess (a relationship is created successfully)
+- testSuccess (Prepare needed data, Rest-Endpoint gets called, Activity gets called, Rest endpoint responds as expected)
 - testFailSourcePersonNotFoundException

 Define three other tests

-## Task 3: Deliver
+## Task 4: Deliver
 We want you to deliver a complete implementation with a running test suite (with maven, eclipse is not relevant).

 # Conclusion